L.C. David is a freelance writer from Florida whose hobbies include watching others enjoy boat rides, theme park rides, and car rides.

 In what turned out to be a tempest in a teapot, some claimed that Aladdin told the princess's pet tiger "Good teenagers take off their clothes."
 In reality, the actual line was "Come on...good kitty, take off and go" according to Controversapedia.
 The original VHS release has the line in it but Disney changed the line later for the DVD release.

 - Lion King

 In what turned out to also be, probably, a non-issue, overeager viewers of this movie claimed to see the word S E X spelled out in the dust of a scene with an animal running.
-Animators claimed that was actually spelled out was S F X, a reference to the animation company.
-Later home copies of the movie removed the reference all together.
+Animators claimed that what was actually spelled out was S F X, a reference to the animation company.
+Later home copies of the movie removed the reference altogether.

 - Little Mermaid

 In the original release of the Little Mermaid, there seems to be more to the controversy.
 Claims that the priest, marrying the Prince and the Witch is showing a bit of "male" excitement seem to be well-founded.
 An examination of the original VHS release does show a suspicious lump for a few frames.
 Other criticisms include the resemblance to male anatomy found in the architecture of the castle towers.
 Even though these allegations were dismissed, Disney did change those scenes in future releases.

 This one also turned out to have some merit.
 In a background scene of The Rescuers were two photographs depicting unclothed women.
 Disney quietly removed the offensive material and released a version without it.

 One of the criticisms of the Disney cast of characters is that, up until recently, they were all glaringly white.
 Even the theme park rides that promoted diversity still seemed to glorify caucasian values and features.

 Just take a ride on the very popular "It's A Small World" and you'll notice that while you take a trip through the world, all of the characters continue to have Caucasian-looking eyes and facial features.